Skip to main content

 const viewpoints = components.get(OBC.Viewpoints);

-By default the viewpoint position will be set based on the world's camera.
-In case you need to update it, then you can change the camera position and trigger the corresponding method.
-For demostration purposes, let's create a general function that we can trigger later using a button:
+The viewpoint position is automatically set based on the world's camera by default.
+If you need to update it, you can adjust the camera position and trigger the corresponding method.
+For demonstration purposes, let's create a general function that can be triggered later using a button:

 const updateViewpointCamera = async () => {